p4535992/foundryvtt-automated-polymorpher/README.md

 For more advanced users you can set the flag with the following command : `actor.setFlag(APCONSTS.MN,"isLocal", false)` (set true\false to enable disable local storage)

-## Custom Macros (requires the Advanced Macro Module)
+## Custom Macros (requires the Advanced Macro Module and a game system is not Dnd5e)

 You can assign custom macros to specific actors

 1. Create a macro with this exact name `AP_Polymorpher_Macro(ActorName)` eg. `AP_Polymorpher_Macro(Bat)`, this will get fired any time a creature with that name is summoned
 2. Add code for the custom data, in the context of the macro args[0] contains the following data:

-`summon`: the actor that's getting summoned
+`polymorpherActor`: the actor that's getting summoned

-`spellLevel`: the level of the spell that triggered the summoning (requires midiqol)

 `assignedActor`: the actor assigned to the player doing the summoning (this will be the selected token actor if no assigned actor is found, this is always the case for GMs)